What is the purpose of inventory control ?

 - Inventory level tracking (Minimum stock quantity alert)

 - Internal loan management

-Certainly, without additional costs it’s possible to implement an inventory system like Excel which is easy to use and quick to set up.
+Certainly, without additional costs it’s possible to implement an asset tracking system like Excel which is easy to use and quick to set up.
 However, Excel will quickly show its limits with a large number of assets, and in terms of fluidity and functionality.